ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 <u> **Question:**  Look through the output where `Dashboard` is highlighted.
 Does any of the wording on this page seem familiar?
 (Y/N)

 * Yes
 * The data presented after running the above curl command appears on the actual website when you click on the HELP button.
+* Therefore you can see that you are successfully logged in to Ryan's Editor privlege's dashboard

 ![pic](IMAGE/linux.PNG)

 ![pic](IMAGE/help.PNG)

-If so, you should be successfully logged in to your Editor's dashboard. </u>

 ### Step 5: Test the Users.php Page